sr-26/tiny-link/README.md

-# LiteLink
+# Lite-Link

-LiteLink is a simple Node.js module that provides URL shortening functionality using Redis as the backend storage.
+Lite-Link is a simple Node.js module that provides URL shortening functionality using Redis as the backend storage.

 ## Installation

-To use LiteLink in your Node.js project, install it via npm:
+To use Lite-Link in your Node.js project, install it via npm:

 ```bash
 npm install lite-link